-Alan drives his own car to work each day and parks in the secure parking centre next to the city office building where he works.
+Spencer is a fitness coach and drives his own car to work each day.
+He pays to park in the secure parking centre next to the fitness centre where he works.

-Once a month Alan drives his car to a training facility to complete mandatory training, required for his role as a site health and safety officer.
+Once a month Spencer drives his car to a training facility to train new fitness instructors, which is one of his duties as a fitness coach.
 He pays for parking and isn't reimbursed by his employer.

-Alan can't claim the cost he incurs parking at his regular place of work.
-However, he can claim his parking at the training facility as this is incurred on a work-related trip.
+Spencer can't claim the cost he incurs parking at his regular place of work each day.
+However, he can claim his parking at the training facility as he incurs this expense on a work-related trip.